AngelTech90/Practice_Bash_Script/Adding_MIT_liscense/readme.md

 # Introduction:
-This script will get paths of our Github repos add a MIT liscense file with Commons clausule, then go inside every dir and upload all liscense to github
+This script will get paths of our Github repos add a MIT liscense file with Commons clausule, then go inside every dir and upload all liscense to github, we'll use bash for this